ChangLabSNU/VaxPress/docs/algorithmic_details.rst

 Refer to the :doc:`scoring_functions` section for more details on each factor.

-.. index:: Winddown Trigger, Winddown Rate
 .. _label_WinddownTR:

 -----------------------------------
 Adaptive Decrement of Mutation Rate
 -----------------------------------

+.. index:: winddown trigger, winddown rate, adaptive decrement, mutation rate

 To achieve the best results, generating new populations that can effectively compete with their predecessors is essential.
 As the